vcrnjak18/HaPy_Pots/README.md

 # HapPy Pots
-> A collaboration project with my girlfriend for a Python developer program
+A collaboration project with my girlfriend for a Python developer program in 2020.

 ## Short description
 Web app that features plant pots equiped with sensors that care about plant wellbeing.